Health · Chronic Pain & Aging

 What every other doctor missed

-Linda's rheumatologist — a man in his late forties who'd been practicing for twenty years — was the first to ask her a different question.
-He didn't ask about her sleep.
-He didn't ask about her stress.
-He pressed gently on the small joints of her hand and asked her this:
+Linda’s rheumatologist, twenty years in practice, was the first to ask a different question.
+He pressed gently on the small joints of her hand and said:

-A rheumatologist examines Linda's hand at his US practice, with the Immunocal Platinum box visible on the counter
+A rheumatologist examines Linda's hand at his practice

 The exam that changed the conversation.
-Linda's rheumatologist, like a growing number of specialists, was looking for what her body was running out of — not what was attacking it.
+Like a growing number of specialists, Linda’s doctor was looking at what her body was running out of, not only what was attacking it.

 The McGill discovery most doctors still don’t know about

-The reason glutathione isn't a household word, Linda's doctor explained, is biology.
-You can't take it as a pill.
-Your stomach acid breaks it down before it ever reaches the cells that need it.
-For decades, scientists looked for a way to raise glutathione levels safely — and failed.
+Why isn’t glutathione a household word?
+Biology.
+You can’t take it as a pill.
+Your gut breaks it down before it reaches the cells that need it.
+For decades scientists tried to raise it safely, and failed.

-Immunocal Platinum sachets and box on a wooden countertop
+Immunocal box and sachets on a kitchen countertop in morning light

-It's a flavorless powder that comes in single-serve sachets.
-You stir it into water, juice, or a smoothie.
-It doesn't replace anything in your medicine cabinet.
+It’s a flavorless powder in single-serve sachets.
+You stir it into water.
+It doesn’t replace anything in your medicine cabinet.
 It gives your body the raw material to make more of its own master antioxidant.*

-• Patented Bonded Cysteine® — the only delivery method shown to survive stomach acid and support intracellular glutathione production*
+• Patented Bonded Cysteine®, a delivery form shown to survive stomach acid and support the body’s own glutathione production*

-• Over 40 years of research originating at McGill University, with more than 100 published papers
+• 40+ years of research originating at McGill University, with 100+ published papers

-• Clean Label Project Purity Award — independently tested for over 200 contaminants
+• Clean Label Project Purity Award, independently tested for 200+ contaminants

-• CMP™ whey isolate — cold-processed to preserve fragile peptides intact
+• CMP™ whey isolate, cold-processed to keep fragile peptides intact

-• Used by physicians, athletes, and integrative health practitioners in 8 countries
+• Used by physicians, athletes and integrative practitioners in 8 countries

 Talk 1-on-1 with a wellness advisor · protocol matched to your situation